 Nostalgic for baby boomers and Gen X's

-Resurrecting from the basketball era of the 80s, the Adidas Forum Low was highly recommended by old-time customers due to its vintage appeal.
+Resurrecting from the basketball era of the 80s, we highly recommend the Adidas Forum Low due to its vintage appeal.
 The Dellinger Web System that can be seen in the medial part of the sole is one of the resurfacing features of the original shoe.

-This basketball-inspired sneaker maintained its original perforations on the toe box to promote breathability.
+This basketball-inspired sneaker maintained its original perforations on the toe box, which we affirmed to promote breathability.

 It lets you pivot and twist minus the slips

-Adidas cemented a durable rubber on the outsole with a multidisc profile for grip and traction.
+We found that the durable rubber is cemented on the outsole with a multidisc profile, providing grip and traction.

-A handful of the users were unsatisfied with the toe box and lining of the Forum Low, stating that it runs larger than their usual sizing.
+We were unsatisfied with the toe box and lining of the Forum Low, as we found that it runs larger than our usual sizing.

 The Adidas Forum is a beacon of innovation as it's one of the restructured basketball shoes made into three collar heights.
 The high-cut, mid-cut, and low-cut were first observed with the Forum when it was first released in 1984.

 Even the famous Michael Jordan wore these during the Olympic trials in the same year.
-The quintessential shoe was built with premium materials like a full-grain leather upper and a durable stitched cupsole, which at the time was one of the most coveted basketball paraphernalia for pros.
+The quintessential shoe was built with premium materials like a full-grain leather upper and a durable stitched cupsole, which at the time was one of the most coveted basketball paraphernalia used by pros.

 The Adidas Forum became prevalent in the 80s and was re-released to the public during the 90s.
 Since then, several renditions of the silhouette have been created, exhibiting different styles but maintaining the Three Stripes logo on the side panels and the ankle strap.

-For almost three decades, the iconic footwear appeared in the feet of fans and sneakerheads, including celebrities.
-The newer versions of the shoe still preserved its microcellular midsole, wrapped by a Dellinger Web System exposed in the mid shank.
+For almost three decades, the iconic footwear appeared on the feet of fans and sneakerheads, including celebrities.
+The newer versions of the shoe still preserved its microcellular midsole, wrapped by a Dellinger Web System exposed in the mid-shank.